ciara1b/FF16-Loadout-Randomizer/README.md

 executable and a zip of the full source code.

-If you have no experience with programming, then download the latest `Release.zip`folder here, extract the files and simply run the `randomizer.exe`file inside.
+If you have no experience with programming, then download the latest `Release.zip` folder here, extract the files and simply run the `randomizer.exe` file inside.

 If you would like to download, build and/or modify the code yourself then you can also do so from the releases page or from the `main` branch of the repository as per usual.

-1. Loadout Randomizer contains three python classes, each in it's own seperate file, various image assets, and a `.txt`file containing the necessary *Eikon* data.
+1. Loadout Randomizer contains three python classes, each in it's own seperate file, various image assets, and a `.txt` file containing the necessary *Eikon* data.
-3. Go to your preferred terminal and `pip install PyQt6`.
+3. Go to your preferred terminal and ```pip install PyQt6```.
 This is the only package you'll need that isn't already pre-packaged with Python 3.
-4. Run the `pyqt_gui.py`file in the root directory in your preferred terminal or IDE to start the application.
+4. Run the `pyqt_gui.py` file in the root directory in your preferred terminal or IDE to start the application.

 ### How to Build

 If you want to build it yourself:
 1. Download and install the latest version of **Python 3**.
-2. `pip install pyinstaller`
+2. ```pip install pyinstaller```
-3. `pyinstaller pyqt_gui.spec`
+3. ```pyinstaller pyqt_gui.spec```
-4. The working executable is available in the `/dist/pyqt_gui/`directory.
+4. The working executable is available in the `/dist/pyqt_gui/` directory.
-The `_internal`directory contains all the necessary files and packages.
+The `_internal` directory contains all the necessary files and packages, so always keep it in the same parent directory as the executable.

 ## That's it!

-It's a very simple application on the front, but the various features all interact with each other in specific ways which makes it a bit more complex than it might seem.
+It's a very simple application on the front, but the various features all interact with each other in specific ways which makes it a bit more complex than it might seem, so if you encounter a bug then feel free to start an **Issue** on this repository.